 -

-Benjamin E. Wolfe of Harvard University for a proposal titled "Biogeography, genetic diversity and host specificity of Amanita in New England"
+Benjamin E. Wolfe of Harvard University - "Biogeography, genetic diversity and host specificity of Amanita in New England"

 Abstract